chaps-io/gush/README.md

 flow.start!
 ```

-Now Gush will start processing jobs in background using ActiveJob.
+Now Gush will start processing jobs in the background using ActiveJob.

 **[See Backends section in official ActiveJob documentation about configuring backends](http://guides.rubyonrails.org/v4.2/active_job_basics.html#backends)**